Greystoke: The Legend of Tarzan, Lord of the Apes: Robert Towne

-In August 1974 producer Stanley Jaffe announced Warner Bros had bought the rights to the Tarzan character from the Burroughs estate and wanted to make a new Tarzan film.
+In August 1974 producer Stanley Jaffe announced Warner Bros.
+Pictures had bought the rights to the Tarzan character from the Edgar Rice Burroughs estate and wanted to make a new Tarzan film.
 "It won't be a caricature or a popularization", he said.
 "It will be a serious period action adventure true to the characters and done in terms of contemporary mores."
 Robert Towne signed to write the script.
 No director or cast was attached but the producer said "I expect the Tarzan we'll cast won't be a muscle man."

 Towne later recalled, "I called up a friend and said, "Let's do it."
 But he says, "Oh, damn man, that's going to be a problem"—because an associate of his had met resistance trying to put together a Tarzan film.
 Oh, no, come on—Jane Goodall, Shadow of Man.
 We could actually do it now as if it really happened.
 And my friend said "You’re right, screw it, let's do it"."

-In September 1975 a report said the film would be made the following year.
+In September 1975, a report said the film would be made the following year.
 "It's a very heavy story", said Towne.
 "Very sensual.
 Basically it's about Tarzan and his foster mother."
 The film had a tentative budget of $6 million and a working title of Lord Greystoke.

 Towne said working on the script is what made him want to direct.
 "I suddenly realized that I'd written a bunch of descriptions without much dialogue to go along with it", he said.
 "I'd reached the age where I realized that I couldn't necessarily just turn that over to a director and say "Don't fuck it up."
 It's just a bunch of descriptions, and then it became embarrassingly apparent to me that those were what I saw when I wrote them down.
 There was nobody else who could see them, so I needed to direct...
 The distance between the page and the stage is so enormous that it is unbelievable how even the brightest people can misread your intent or not see it altogether.
 Scripts have air in them.
 Scripts are supposed to leave things up to interpretation, but people can misread things enormously, so sometimes it's just a matter of wanting to put on the screen what you had in mind."